JAMstack contact form: the complete 2026 guide

 - Retention policy: don't keep submissions forever.
 Auto-delete after N days, configurable per form.

-Formspring is EU-hosted (Hetzner Falkenstein/Helsinki) and includes a DPA on every paid plan.
+Formspring is EU-hosted (data centres in Germany and Finland) and includes a DPA on every paid plan.
 Most US-hosted alternatives gate the DPA behind enterprise pricing.

 The honest recommendation